-PJM created the split between ARRs and FTRs in order to both continue to provide the appropriate protection against congestion for load, and to permit any excess transmission capacity on the system to be made available to those market participants who wished to use FTRs to speculate or to offset congestion associated with market positions.
+PJM created the split between ARRs and FTRs in order to both continue to provide the appropriate protection against congestion for load, and to permit any excess transmission capacity on the system to be made available to those market participants who wished to use FTRs to speculate or to hedge positions.
 This separation substantively changed the definition of FTRs.
 FTRs no longer represent the rights of load to the congestion offset associated with the physical transmission system, but instead represent the potential offset to congestion costs associated with the excess capability of the transmission system to deliver energy over and above that assigned to ARRs.

-The 2012 Quarterly State of the Market Report for PJM: January through June focuses on the Monthly Balance of Planning Period FTR Auctions during the 2011 to 2012 planning period, which covers June 1, 2011, through May 31, 2012, and the first month of the 2012 to 2013 planning period.
+The 2012 Quarterly State of the Market Report for PJM: January through September focuses on the Monthly Balance of Planning Period FTR Auctions during the 2012 to 2013 planning period, which covers June 1, 2012, through September 30, 2013.